 - To release pressure from the injured area

-- In cervical region complete disc is removed and is almost always followed by fusion.
+- In the cervical region, the complete disc is removed and is almost always followed by fusion.

-- In thoracic and lumbar region a part of disc which is causing compression is removed, sometimes a near total removal of disc with fusion is required, depending upon stability of spine.
+- In the thoracic and lumbar region, a part of the disc which is causing compression is removed,

 - Anterior lumbar interbody fusion